kavita-p/sparks.ts/help-text.md

 - `/sparks-help`: Sparks will reproduce these instructions.

-Note: The `/roll` command currently treats negative numbers as zeros for FitD and SbR games, since ost of these games don't really deal with negative pools in their rules.
+Note: The `/roll` command currently treats negative numbers as zeros for FitD and SbR games, since most of these games don't really deal with negative pools in their rules.

 If you encounter a bug while using Sparks, you can report it at https://yrgirlkv.itch.io/sparks.